 University of Alabama at Birmingham

 The University of Alabama at Birmingham, a public school, offers a Master of Science in Electrical Engineering (M.S.E.E.).
 The program requires a minimum of 33 semester hours beyond a bachelor's degree and offers both a thesis and a non-thesis option.
-During the 2014-2015 academic year, in-state students paid $585 for the first semester hour of coursework, while out-of-state students paid $1,084.
-Additional semester hours cost $370 each for Alabama residents and $869 for non-residents.
+During the 2019-2020 academic year, in-state students paid $450 each semester hour of coursework, while out-of-state students paid $1,066 each semester hour of coursework.

 Santa Clara University